WVURAIL/dspira/_posts/2020-07-27-HornTelescope_IntroVideo.md

 categories: ['Observing']
 order: 1
 meta_description: "Watch an introduction to the DSPIRA horn telescope.
 Learn about its main components and the radio signals it detects from the Milky Way."
+equipment: "A computer or other device for watching the introductory video.
+No telescope is needed."
+preparation: "Preview the video before class.
+Use it to introduce the telescope before discussing construction or observations."
 ---

 [Introductory Video: What is a Horn Telescope?](https://youtu.be/uzYvv4nwndM){: .btn .btn-wvu-blue}